tmroziewicz/wf_optim_crypto/README.md

 ## Export Guide

-If you are performing a full data reproduction-including the walk-forward optimization - the generated outputs must be exported to the [wf_optim_crypto_analysis](https://github.com/tmr-crypto/wf_optim_crypto_analysis) project to enable the generation of charts and tables.
+If you are performing a full data reproduction - including the walk-forward optimization - the generated outputs must be exported to the [wf_optim_crypto_analysis](https://github.com/tmr-crypto/wf_optim_crypto_analysis) project to enable the generation of charts and tables.

 ### What is an experiment?